Man's World (album)

-Man's World is the sixth studio album by American hard rock band Mountain, and their first album in over 10 years.
-It features a cover of the James Brown song "It's a Man's Man's Man's World", from which it takes its title.
+Man's World is the sixth studio album by American hard rock band Mountain.
+It was released on April 2, 1996.
+It was their first album in over 10 years.

+The album features a cover of the James Brown song "It's a Man's Man's Man's World", from which it takes its title.
+The album also features former Uriah Heep and Colosseum bassist Mark Clarke, and musician Eddie Black, the latter of which sings lead vocals on "I Look".